edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 ### Using json with the edgedb(json) attribute

-Adding the edgedb(json) attribute on top of Queryable allows unpacking a struct from json returned from EdgeDB in a single call:
+Adding the `edgedb(json)` attribute on top of `Queryable` allows unpacking a struct from JSON returned from EdgeDB in a single call:

 ```rust
 #[derive(Debug, Deserialize, Queryable)]